PPL-IIITA/ppl-assignment-IIT2015509/README.md

 >./q1.sh  or bash q1.sh       (in folder Question1  for the first question)<br />
 > ./q2.sh  or bash q2.sh      (in folder Question2 for the second question)<br />

+> For all the Further questions commands to build and execute are given in howtobuild.txt and howtoexecute.txt respectively.

 ##Tools Used
 >Eclipse for Java Source Codes</br>
 >Doxygen for documentation</br>